Pabitapun23/gbc-Intro-to-iOS-Development/README.md

 ## 8. Session08 - MultiScreenDemo
 In this session, I learned and practiced about multiple screens on iOS apps, NavigationStack, NavigationView, Observable, ObservedObject, EnvironmentObject, Published, sending and passing data to multiple screens, the bottom navigation tab, and many more.
 I developed an app called MultiScreenDemo, where users can log in with their credentials, view the dashboard, and navigate to multiple screens while sending and passing data to each page.

+## 9. Session09 - JobsWebServiceDemo
+In this session, I learned about APIs, and how to handle and integrate them in our project.
+I created an app called JobsWebServiceDemo, which shows a list of jobs with images, titles, and descriptions.
+All the data I used were from API calls.
+Also, in this app, I included a filtering and searching system, and a detailed page to view the details of that particular job.